nickcheng8888/FullStackCreditCard/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repo contains a UI clone of the Tesla home page.
-I learned how to use the create-react-app and some basic react.JS concepts.
-I learned that react.JS allows us to deconstruct components like the Header, Body, and Footer.
-From my research, I noticed the sleek UI of the Tesla website to be a good example to replicate.
+This repo contains a Credit Card validator, and wallet.

 ![ScreenShot](https://github.com/nickcheng8888/Tesla-Replica/blob/master/src/assets/screenshotModelS.png)